osmandapp/web/main/docs/user/map/tracks/index.md

 ### Configure map

 Configure map allows you to quickly select all recently visible tracks, so you can easily switch on/off visibility for collection of tracks.
 Sorting of tracks is the same as configured in My Places - Tracks.
-Also in this menu you can change appearance for multiple [selected tracks](./appearance.md#change-tracks-appearance-in-my-places).
+By long tap on the track item, you can access [Track menu](../../personal/tracks/manage-tracks.md#track-menu).Also in this menu you can change appearance for multiple [selected tracks](./appearance.md#change-tracks-appearance-in-my-places).

 <Tabs groupId="operating-systems">